 The American government must reject a Keynesian approach (a socialist solution) to state finance.
 They must take over the Fed and create a state-owned central bank with a gold standard with a future design to get out of the market altogether.
 They must enact strict regulation of their rebuilt banking system to fiscally conservative principles.
-An elective country can have the type of government it elects: medicare, public schooling and whatever it deems just - I don't recommend it -- but if is does welfare unilaterally, it must pay for them fair and square with direct income tax.
-No more Reaganomics -- despite the myth, Ronald Reagan's administration grew the American government -- and putting tax cuts on the tab; no more bailouts for capitalist mediocracy; no more promises to create new agencies by leaning down the old ones.
+An elective country can have the type of government it elects: medicare, public schooling and whatever it deems just - I don't recommend it -- but if is does welfare unilaterally then it must pay for them fair and square with direct income tax.
+No more Reaganomics -- despite the myth, Ronald Reagan's administration grew the American government -- and putting tax cuts on the tab; no more bailouts for capitalist mediocrity; no more "Too Big to Fail", no more promises to create new agencies by leaning down the old ones.
 You can’t lean them down anyway, you must give them full support or get rid of them.
 No in between is plausible.
-The bureaucracy doesn’t work that way; see, Demomatosis and Bureausclerosis.
+The bureaucracy doesn’t work that way.

 If a society has socialized the money supply and guaranteed bank deposits and insolvency (i.e., something like the Federal Reserve 1913 and the Federal Deposit Insurance Corporation, 1933) then the risks society faces have gone from individual finance institutions to the very government itself.
 This is an exceedingly dangerous gamble if your regulators promote cheap credit, deregulation, backs promiscuous bank risks and boosts, overall, private and public debt.
 If over the decades it all gets away on the managers of the state-created fiat money supply, as seems to be happening, society is doomed to many ill effects, perhaps including, massive devaluing on its currency, unemployment, severe recession, deflation, currency wars, and maybe even open protest and violence.